 Be the change you wish to see in the world

-The vision behind this call is that individuals can collectively save the planet if they are given the opportunity to act socially, based on trusted information.
+The vision behind this initiative is that individuals can collectively save the planet if they are given the opportunity to act socially, based on trusted information.
 The key is enabling access to trusted knowledge about the state of the environment, the actions underway in our Communities to improve that situation, and the impact of our own actions.

 Concrete examples of technical functionalities would include: